HikkaV/DS-ML-Courses/docs/assignment3_sup_ml.rst

   :align: center
   :alt:  l1 and l2

 | L1 and l2 are often referred to as penalty that is applied to loss function.
 What the regularization does is making our classifier simpler to increase the generalization abilitty.
 Parameter alpha in the chart above is hyper parameter which is set manually, the gist of which is the power of regularization, the bigger alpha is - the more regularization will be applied and vice-versa.
-Regression that uses l1 regularization is called Lasso regression and the one that usess l2 - Ridge.
+Regression that uses l1 regularization is called Lasso regression and the one that uses l2 - Ridge.
 Regularization is a key technique to solve overfitting.

 Feature normalization
 =====================